bmeurant/technical-docs/software-architecture/design-patterns/posa.md

 **Relationship with Circuit Breaker**:

-The **Bulkhead** and **Circuit Breaker** patterns are often used together to create a comprehensive fault-tolerance strategy.
+The Bulkhead and [[#Circuit Breaker|Circuit Breaker]] patterns are often used together to create a comprehensive fault-tolerance strategy.
 While both patterns aim to improve system resilience, they do so in different ways:

-*   **Bulkhead** is a structural pattern that isolates components by partitioning resources.
+*  Bulkhead is a structural pattern that isolates components by partitioning resources.
 It's about preventing a failure in one area from exhausting resources needed by another.
 It's a static partitioning of the system.
-*   **Circuit Breaker** is a stateful behavioral pattern that stops requests to a service that is known to be failing.
+*   [[#Circuit Breaker|Circuit Breaker]] is a stateful behavioral pattern that stops requests to a service that is known to be failing.
 It's about giving a failing service time to recover and preventing the application from wasting resources on calls that are likely to fail.

-In a typical scenario, a **Bulkhead** might be used to create separate thread pools for different services, and each of these pools would be protected by a **Circuit Breaker**.
-If a service becomes unresponsive, the **Circuit Breaker** for that service will trip, and only the threads in the corresponding **Bulkhead** pool will be blocked, leaving the rest of the system unaffected.
+In a typical scenario, a Bulkhead might be used to create separate thread pools for different services, and each of these pools would be protected by a [[#Circuit Breaker|Circuit Breaker]].
+If a service becomes unresponsive, the [[#Circuit Breaker|Circuit Breaker]] for that service will trip, and only the threads in the corresponding Bulkhead pool will be blocked, leaving the rest of the system unaffected.

 #### Retry